ellakoa/postcard-poem/content/posts/neither-frost-or-snow.md

 poem: |-
   Catkins trumpet the approaching spring
-  Swaying to the tune of easterly winds.

-  As the sun thaws winter's sleepy spell
+  Swaying to the tune of easterly winds. and as the sun thaws winter's sleepy spell
   Buds in the hedgerows gently swell.

   Specks of white neither frost nor snow